John Bolton hopes Soleimani strike ‘first step to regime change in Tehran’

 Bolton was also frustrated with Trump lawyer Rudy Giuliani who was pushing a Ukraine policy that differed from their official positions at the National Security Council.

 Senate Democratic Leader Chuck Schumer, D-N.Y., views Bolton’s information as critical to the impeachment investigation.
-He’s proposed Bolton, Mulvaney, Robert Blair, a Mulvaney adviser, and Michael Duffy, the point person at the Office of Management and Budget, all testify in the Senate trial.
+He’s proposed Bolton; Mulvaney; Robert Blair, a Mulvaney adviser; and Michael Duffy, the point person at the Office of Management and Budget, all testify in the Senate trial.

 CLICK HERE TO GET THE FOX NEWS APP